The University of Maine Guide to Campus Living

 - Before your arrival please verify your housing assignment by logging into myHousing on the UMaine Housing Services website (umaine.edu/housing/).
-Please label your belongings with your name, hall, and room number.
+Label your belongings with your name, hall, and room number before arriving on campus.

-- Please plan to arrive during your designated time slot, and follow signage in and around campus to ensure that you are following the correct path to get to your building, as some roads will be closed.
+- Please plan to arrive during your designated date and time slot, and follow signage in and around campus to ensure that you are following the correct path to get to your building, as some roads will be closed.

 - Upon your arrival at your residence hall, you will need to check-in at the front desk with a state ID or MaineCard.
 Someone will need to stay with your vehicle(s) at all times during the unloading process.
-Faculty, staff, and student volunteers will assist in unloading your vehicle.
 Empty vehicles will be asked to move immediately to an appropriate parking lot, in order to ensure a timely move-in process for all students.

 - Ad ditional information about first-year student move-in can be found in a university mailing in mid-August and/or on our website at umaine.edu/fytc/maine-hello/.

-- Returning students are scheduled to move into their fall residence hall assignments on Monday, August 31 after 10 a.m.
-Students wishing to move in earlier than this may only do so if they register to assist with the Maine Hello.
-For more information please visit their website at umaine.edu/fytc/maine-hello/.
+- Returning students are scheduled to move into their fall residence hall assignments between Monday, August 24, 2020 and Saturday, August 29, 2020 and will be assigned a specific move in time.
+For more information please visit the Maine Hello website at umaine.edu/fytc/maine-hello/.

 B. What to bring to college – Permitted items: